PGY2 Ambulatory Care Atlanta, Georgia

 Pharmacy Services

 Kaiser Permanente is one of the nation’s largest not-for-profit health plans, serving 12.6 million members in eight regions.
-KPGA serves 330,000 members, has a pharmacy department with more than 450 employees, and processes approximately 2.6 million prescriptions annually.
+KPGA serves 315,000 members, has a pharmacy department with more than 450 employees, and processes approximately 2.6 million prescriptions annually.
 KPGA’s pharmacy department has more than 50 clinical pharmacists serving in various ambulatory, managed care, and specialty roles.
 Our clinical pharmacy specialists work under collaborative practice agreements to deliver comprehensive medication management to patients with a variety of chronic diseases including diabetes, heart failure, CKD, and hypertension.
-Additionally, we offer clinical pharmacy services in our procedures suites, infusion centers, and acute care centers.
+Additionally, we offer clinical pharmacy services in our procedure suites, infusion centers, and acute care centers.

 Learning Experiences

-- Ambulatory Care
+- Ambulatory Care (5 weeks)

-- Geriatrics
+- Geriatrics (5 weeks)

-- Nephrology
+- Nephrology (5 weeks)

-- Outpatient Anticoagulation Service
+- Anticoagulation (5 weeks)

-- Practice Management
+- Practice Management (2 weeks)

 Choice of two 4-week blocks